mehmetalici/problems-vs-algorithms/README.md

 Overall time complexity is, therefore, O(log(n)).

+#### Space Complexity Analysis
+Finding the pivot as well as the binary search index take place in constant space, i.e O(1).
+Therefore, the space complexity of the problem is O(1).

 ### Problem 3: Rearrange Array Elements
 #### Description
 >Rearrange Array Elements so as to form two number such that their sum is maximum.
 Return these two numbers.
 You can assume that all array elements are in the range [0, 9].
 The number of digits in both the numbers cannot differ by more than 1.
 You're not allowed to use any sorting function that Python provides.